hsivonen/encoding_rs/README.md

 Chinese and Japanese legacy encodings.
 (Does _not_ affect decode speed.)

-The speed resulting from enabling this feature is believed to be acceptable for Web-exposed encoder use cases.
+The speed resulting from enabling this feature is believed to be acceptable for Web browser-exposed encoder use cases.
+However, the result is likely unacceptable for other applications that need to produce output in Chinese or Japanese legacy encodings.
+(But applications really should always be using UTF-8 for output.)

 ## Performance goals